davehaglan/laygo/docs/source/tutorial/tutorial_BAG.md

 Note that **laygo_config.yaml** is passed, which contains process specific information.
 **use_array** is used to enable a recently added feature; InstanceArray.
-Most legacy generator codes are not using the option.
+Most legacy generator codes are not using this option.

 ## Load template and grid database
 The example technology setup uses *cds_ff_mpt_microtemplates_dense*